 What is the SAVE Act?

-The “Safeguard American Voter Eligibility Act” amends the National Voter Registration Act of 1993 to require documents like passports, REAL IDs, or birth certificates paired with photo ID before you can register.
+The “Safeguard American Voter Eligibility Act” amends the National Voter Registration Act of 1993 to require a passport or birth certificates paired with photo ID before you can register.
 For the roughly 21 million eligible citizens who don’t have easy access to those documents — disproportionately elderly, low-income, rural, Indigenous, and minority voters — it’s a wall.
 By design.

 The problem it claims to solve doesn’t exist